 VP candidate Ryan releases two years of tax returns

-President Barack Obama's re-election campaign said on Friday that if Romney releases five years of tax returns, it would not press the former private equity executive to release more - a proposal quickly rejected by Romney's campaign.
+Obama's re-election campaign said on Friday that if Romney releases five years of returns, it would not press the former private equity executive to release more - a proposal quickly rejected by Romney's campaign.

 Romney, a former Massachusetts governor, is one of the richest men ever to run for U.S. president.
 He has an estimated net worth of up to $250 million.

-Obama's re-election campaign and its Democratic allies have featured Romney's wealth and refusal to release more tax returns in ads painting him as out of touch with the majority of voters.
+The Obama campaign and its Democratic allies have targeted Romney's wealth and refusal to release more tax returns in ads that paint him as out of touch with the majority of voters.

 Polls show the strategy is working.
 Independent voters in swing states have a lower opinion of Romney after hearing about his business record and personal finances.